nuttytree/ESPHome-Devices/README.md

 > ### Patio Lights
 > This is a [WEMOS D1 Mini Pro](https://www.amazon.com/gp/product/B07G9HZ5LM/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) that is connected to a [relay](https://www.amazon.com/gp/product/B00VRUAHLE/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) to control the power to the landscape lights around my patio.
 I used the WEMOS D1 Mini Pro because it has an external antenna.
 I initially used a [WEMOS D1 Mini clone](https://www.amazon.com/gp/product/B076F52NQD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) but the power supply for my lights was to far from the house and I kept having connectivity issues.

+> ### Scripture of the Day
+> This is a project I just started working on (and I am still waiting on the hardware to arrive from China).
+I am planning on building 2 of them as Christmas presents for my wife and son.
+It will consist of a [ESP8266 e-Paper Panel Driver Board](https://www.waveshare.com/e-paper-esp8266-driver-board.htm) powered by a [lithium battery](https://www.amazon.com/dp/B0867KDMY7/?coliid=IE0LBNACFHG4U&colid=1LOK862UA8LA0&psc=1&ref_=lv_ov_lig_dp_it) and [TP4056 lithium battery charger module](https://www.amazon.com/dp/B06XQRQR3Q/?coliid=I1B2ELKKLLKAK0&colid=1LOK862UA8LA0&psc=1&ref_=lv_ov_lig_dp_it) and driving a [Waveshare 7.5inch 800×480 E-Ink display](https://www.waveshare.com/7.5inch-e-paper.htm) all mounted inside a picture frame.
+The plan is to have it sit in deep-sleep most of the time but wake up every night, grab a random scripture from the [Our Manna Daily Verses API](http://www.ourmanna.com/verses/api/), update the display with the verse, and go back to sleep.

 ## Switches
 > I plan to use dimmer switches for anything that is dimmable just for consistency and you never know when you might want to have the ability to dim a light.
 However there are times when a dimmer isn't an option.